Retirees Enjoy Rich Southwestern Heritage, Plenty of Sunshine and a Low Key Lifestyle in Artsy, Understated Tubac, Arizona

 Then in the late 1940s, painter and illustrator Dale Nichols opened a studio here.
 Within a few years, artists from around the country were coming to study with him, igniting a Tubac renaissance.
 In 2002, the Tubac Golf Resort, a former hacienda and cattle ranch, underwent a $40 million renovation, attracting even more people.

-Because Tubac's population has increased by a third within the last decade, weathered old homes mingle now with stylish new ones, and the median home price is $505,000, reflecting a 8% increase since a year ago.
-See This Tubac Beautiful Home for Sale for $280,000 In keeping with the town's architectural integrity, every home is built in the traditional Southwestern adobe, Spanish Colonial or Territorial style.
+Because Tubac's population has increased by a third within the last decade, weathered old homes mingle now with stylish new ones, and the median home price is $500,000, reflecting a 2% increase since a year ago.
+In keeping with the town's architectural integrity, every home is built in the traditional Southwestern adobe, Spanish Colonial or Territorial style.
 Outside of Old Tubac, there are a number of lovely gated communities and subdivisions, including the Tubac Golf Resort.
 Tubac apartments are few.

 Tubac is a little rustic and a little dusty but also understatedly chic.
 It is a slice of the civilized world in a stark natural landscape, a place where the quiet life is savored.
 The Village is situated in the Santa Cruz Valley, surrounded by the Tumacacori Mountains, with chaparral and large stands of cottonwood, mesquite and acacia trees dotting the landscape.
 Centuries-old adobe buildings, most of which are now studios or shops, line the town's main streets.